Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Discovery.md

 Meta Tags
 ------------

-This document does not limit the number or names of tags used by Things to register meta information about themselves.
+This document does not limit the number or names of tags when Things register meta-data information about themselves.
 However, it provides some general limits and defines the meaning of a few tags that must have the meanings specified herein.

-The maximum length of a tag name is `32` characters.
+The maximum length of a tag name is `64` characters.
 Tag names must not include colon (`:`), hash sign (`#`) or white space characters.
 String tag values must not exceed `128` characters in length.

 The following table lists predefined tag names and their corresponding meanings.